rawkode/flux/docs/SPEC.md

 #### LoadLocation

-LoadLoacation loads a locations from a time zone database.
+LoadLocation loads a locations from a time zone database.

 LoadLocation has the following parameters: